appcircleio/appcircle-docusaurus/docs/enterprise-app-store/enterprise-portal.md

 When a binary is shared with users through the share action for Live and Beta channels, they will receive a link for access.

-Upon clicking the link, users will be redirected to the Enterprise Store.
+Upon clicking the link, users will be redirected to the Enterprise Portal.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4225-store1.png" />